-- the applicant organisation is eligible to apply - · the project type is eligible for CBP funding - the application meets Program requirements for commencement, completion and amount of funding requested - the application is assessed in the correct NSW electorate based on project location information - the application is complete, including quotes or an estimate of the project cost.
+- the applicant organisation is eligible to apply under these guidelines - the project type is eligible for CBP funding under these guidelines - the application meets program requirements for commencement, completion and amount of funding requested - the application is in the right NSW electorate and is assessed in the correct NSW electorate based on project location information - the application is accurate and complete upon submission.

 Only the information submitted as part of the online application is considered during Stage 1.
 The CBP team will not contact applicants to seek clarification or further information.
-Therefore you must ensure the information is both accurate and complete.
-If an application fails to meet eligibility requirements at a later stage, it may be deemed ineligible at that point.
+Therefore, you must ensure the information is both accurate and complete.

-An Eligibility Review Panel comprised of NSW Government representatives will meet to endorse the CBP team's recommendations in relation to eligibility and rule on applications where eligibility is unclear.
+An Eligibility Review Panel composed of NSW Government representatives will meet to endorse the CBP team's recommendations in relation to eligibility and rule on applications where eligibility is unclear.

-Only applications deemed eligible will progress to the Merit assessment stage.
+Only applications deemed eligible will progress to the merit assessment stage.

-Stage 2: Merit assessment and funding recommendations
+4.1.2 Stage 2: Merit assessment and funding recommendations

-The relevant State Member of Parliament (MP) will assess the eligible applications in their electorate on how they address four equally weighted Assessment Criteria:
+The relevant State Member of Parliament (MP) will assess the eligible applications in their electorate on how they address 4 equally weighted Assessment Criteria:

-- 1. Enhancing facilities: the project develops a vibrant, sustainable, and inclusive community through the enhancement or construction of community infrastructure. - 2.
-Meeting community needs: the project supports activities and services needed by local communities. - 3.
-Increasing community participation: the project encourages participation in activities or services needed by a broad section of the community. - 4.
-The organisation's capacity: the applicant has the capacity to deliver the project on time and within scope.
+- 1. Enhancing facilities: the project develops a sustainable and inclusive community through the enhancement or construction of community infrastructure. - 2.
+Meeting community needs and increasing community participation: the project supports activities and services needed by local communities and encourages community participation. - 3.
+The organisation's capacity: the applicant has the capacity to deliver the project on time and within scope. - 4.
+Value for money: the project delivers value for money when assessing its lifetime benefits against its lifetime costs.